mui/mui-x/docs/data/charts/label/label.md

 Instead of receiving the `label` as part of the series.
 It instead receives it as part of the `data` set inside a series.

-And its `location` argument can have the following values:
+Its `location` argument can have the following values:

 - `'legend'` in order to format the label to display in the [Legend](/x/react-charts/legend/)
 - `'tooltip'` to format for displaying in the [Tooltip](/x/react-charts/tooltip/)